bu-528-sp19/Stop-Wasting-the-Cloud/README.md

 <p align="center">
 <img src="https://github.com/Jhukhirtha/Stop-Wasting-the-Cloud/blob/master/Poc.jpeg">
 </p>
 Traditionally, one application was deployed in 1 host.
 Developers were unable to deploy multiple applications due to lack of any isolation technology.
 This architecture wasted large percentage of compute resource.
 Then came in virtual machines, which allows you to run multiple guest operating system on your host operating system.
 Well, this isolation technique did utilize large percentage of your compute resources but most of it was actually being utilized for setting up of VM’s.
-Even after that, there is some percentage of the unutilized resource.
-Now, we are quickly moving our application into the container environment which allows multiple application to run on host OS itself by providing the needed isolation, which means another large percentage of unutilized resources.
+Never the less, there is some percentage of the unutilized resource here also.
+Now, we are quickly moving towards container environment which allows multiple application to run on host OS itself by providing the needed isolation, which means another large percentage of unutilized resources.

-Currently, there is no open source solution which makes use of these unutilized resource and if you are not into a serverless platform, then you are probably renting out cloud space from one of the cloud providers to satisfy the application traffic during peak load.
+CCurrently, there is no open source solution which makes use of these unutilized resource and if you are not into a serverless platform, then you are probably renting out cloud space from one of the cloud providers to satisfy the application traffic during peak load.
 Your application around 80-90% of the time is not at its peak load so you have a lot of unutilized resources and you can put those slack resource to some work by deploying an application that generates revenue like a cryptocurrency miner or contribute to scientific research.
 For this project, we will be going with the latter.

 ####  The purpose of this project is to optimize slack resources without affecting the performance of a primary application running in your cluster.

- ### Technologies Used:
+ ### Technology Stack:
 * <a href="https://massopen.cloud/">**Massachusetts Open Cloud**</a>: The MOC is a new production public cloud that is a collaborative effort between higher education, government, non-profit entities, and industry.
 It is based on the Open Cloud Exchange model.
 * <a href="https://www.openshift.com/">**OpenShift**</a>: OpenShift is an open source container application platform by Red Hat based on top of Docker containers and the Kubernetes container cluster manager for enterprise app development and deployment.
 * <a href="https://www.centos.org/">**CentOS**</a>: CentOS is an open-source Linux distribution which is similar to Red Hat Enterprise Linux (RHEL) that is widely used as a platform for different deployments.